badgerloop-software/driver-dev-tutorial/README.md

  Similar to how `get_dir` was nearly identical to `get_state`, `set_state` is going to be very similar to `set_dir` .
 There shouldn't be too many changes here.

  **`begin`**<br>
  This function is responsible for confirming I2C communication between the computer and the device, as well as setting the direction of each pin on the device.
-While all of the I2C initialization is handled by the `I2C` class, it is often a good idea to perform a verifiable I2C transaction to make sure everything is working correctly.
-Most I2C devices contain a register that holds what is called a Device ID number.
-Look in the datasheet and see if you can find this register and the corresponding ID number for the MCP23017.
-If we can read and verify this number in the `begin` function, we can have confidence that our I2C communication is working properly.
+It is a good idea to perform a verifiable I2C transaction to make sure everything is working correctly.
+Most I2C devices contain a register that holds what is called a Device ID number, but the MCP23017 doesn't.
+So, we will use the IODIRA register as our "Device ID" register instead.
+If we can read and verify the default value of the IODIRA register in the `begin` function, we can have confidence that our I2C communication is working properly.
 You will also be setting the direction of each pin using the function(s) you implemented above.
 Note that this function takes in an array of 8 integers called `directions`.
 These will correspond to the direction of each pin in the device's bank.

  ## Testing
- So you wrote your driver, but now you have to test it.
-The first step you should take is to make sure the functions you implemented all compile.
-You can do this by clicking the hammer; make sure that you have chosen `driver-dev-tutorial` as the current project and `Nucleo-F767ZI` as the target.
-You will have to take some time working through any syntax errors you have.
+ To test, first make sure the functions you implemented all compile by clicking the check mark at the bottom bar of VS Code.
+The target has already been set as the Nucleo F303RE.
+Work through any syntax errors you may have.
 It might get a little frustrating, especially if you aren't very familiar with C++.
 Feel free to reach out in the firmware channel if you get stuck on anything specific.

 Now that you have a device class that compiles, you can write code to test your functions.
 This code should be in the `main` function in [main.cpp](main.cpp).
 Assume the MCP23017 is connected like so:
 ![circuit.png](images/circuit.png)